How to Choose a Self-Directed IRA Custodian

 To invest in alternative assets such as real estate or private equity with your retirement savings, you need a self-directed IRA.
 The IRS states that this must be through a passive 3rd party.
 Many investors choose an custodian for the added protections this oversight brings.

 However, there are many companies out there that hold assets in an individual retirement account not all of which are IRA custodians.
-It's important to differentiate between these types of companies, since they're not all regulated the same (if at all).
+It's important to differentiate between these types of companies since they're not all regulated the same (if at all).
 Choose the right company- one that will help you meet your retirement goals.

-Self Directed IRA Providers & IRA Administrators
+Self-Directed IRA Providers & IRA Administrators

-• Usually NOT custodians.
+• Usually not custodians.
 These companies rely on a custodian (a separate entity) to conduct business.

 • Not directly regulated by state and federal law, they act as a third-party administrator for your retirement account.